deadlyvipers/dojo_rules/introduction.md

 I am the new samuri master, Joshua.
+My favorite code school path is the electives.